-This is the "change the default ( $^{\circ}$ ) used as a delimiter for inline commands. the value is a single us-ascii character (octets 0 - 127)." option.
+This is the "change the default delimiter for inline commands." option.
 This option takes a string argument.
-Change the default ( $^{\circ}$ ) delimiter used for inline commands.
+Change the default delimiter (^) used for inline commands.
 The delimiter is expected to be a single US-ASCII character (octets 0 - 127).
-This option is only relevant if inline commands are enabled via the inline-commands option provider option gnutls-cli exit status gnutls-cli See Also
+This option is only relevant if inline commands are enabled via the inline-commands option provider option gnutls-cli exit status

 This is the "specify the pkcs #11 provider library" option.
 This option takes a file argument.
-This will override the default options in /etc/gnutls/pkcs11.conf gnutls-cli Examples
+This will override the default options in /etc/gnutls/pkcs11.conf gnutls-cli See Also